Top Oz Tours offers a great range of Port Douglas tours and experiences. You can browse the options here.

 The Clink Theatre has also been part of Port’s cultural scene for many years, and while it might look like Grandma’s cottage on the outside, it makes magic inside.
 The theatre’s shows and musical events are always entertaining, and you’ll get to rub shoulders with the local arts community as part of the deal.

 Port has an interesting pioneering history to uncover.
 The discovery of gold by the Palmer River in 1873 led to the town’s establishment — first and foremost as a sea port.
 It finally got a permanent name (after a few false starts!), a couple of banks and a courthouse, and never looked back.
 Pay a visit to that original courthouse, which is now the excellent Court House Museum.
-It’s operated by the Douglas Shire Historical Society, and features wonderful exhibitions detailing the region’s past.
+It’s operated by the Douglas Shire Historical Society and features wonderful exhibitions detailing the region’s past.

 While the menu is good, honest pub grub, the Court House Hotel steps it up a notch by using the best local produce and ingredients.
 Choose from a host of familiar favourites, fat steaks off the grill and fabulous seafood specials.
 Lots of resident North Queensland characters prop up the bar, which adds even more flavour to the proceedings!